 Is It OK to Eat Cottage Cheese Every Day?

-Yes, as long as you're opting for a low-fat and low-sodium variety.
+Yes, as long as you're opting for a low-fat, plain variety (with no added sugar).

 One cup of low-fat (1-percent milkfat) cottage cheese has 917.6 milligrams of sodium, or 38 percent of the DV — something to consider as you plan your snacks and meals throughout the day.
 If you’re eating cottage cheese daily or following a low-sodium diet, opt for a lower-sodium brand with under 200 milligrams per cup.